From the World Heritage inscription:

 From the outside, the church is not impressive.
 It is just a normal country church like you could see in any village.
 Inside, it is like someone detonated a Baroque bomb.
-Color, ornaments and stylings cover every wall and ceiling.
+Color, ornaments, and stylings cover every wall and ceiling.

 The church is one of the smallest world heritage sites I have visited.
 Perhaps second only to the Rietveld Schröder House in the Netherlands.
 It will probably only take you 15-30 minutes to explore the church.
 Once you are inside and can see the artwork, that’s all there is.

 During my short time at the church, there were two buses of tourists which came through.
 Wies is only a 15-20 minute drive from the popular destination of Neuschwanstein Castle.
-If you are going to vist Neuschwanstein it is worth it to take a few more minutes to visit Weis.
+If you are going to visit Neuschwanstein it is worth it to take a few more minutes to visit Weis.

 The Pilgrimage Church of Wies is a cultural UNESCO World Heritage Site in Germany.
 It was inscribed in 1983 as a religious structure linked to the Christian faith.
 Aside from being a pilgrimage church, it is also recognized by UNESCO as the best example of the Bavarian Rococo architectural style.

 The church was built in 1745 and completed in 1754.
 It features exuberant stucco work and frescoes that are made with lively and vibrant colors.
 This church was built through the initiative of brothers Dominikus Zimmermann and Johann Baptist.